 I like to store my homemade rustic granola recipe in a glass container on the counter.
 You could also store it in the fridge as well.
 If you store the granola in the fridge, the dried fruit might become a little hard though.

-This homemade rustic granola is good for up to two weeks, but if your family is anything like mine it will be gone in one weeks time!
+This granola is good for up to two weeks, but if your family is anything like mine it will be gone within one week!

 Print the Recipe